(gawk.info.gz) Gory Details

 `\\\\' is seen as `\\' and produces `\' instead of `\\'.

-follow the 1996 proposed rules, since, as of this writing, that has
+follow the 1996 proposed rules, since that had been its behavior for

-The rules for `gensub' are considerably simpler.
+The rules for `gensub()' are considerably simpler.
 At the runtime

 level, whenever `gawk' sees a `\', if the following character is a